 The Rabot Hotel* is set in the hills above Soufrière in southwest St Lucia, with panoramic views of the Pitons, the island’s most famous landmark.
 There’s chocolate for sale, chocolate on the menu, and the building is even a chocolatey shade of dark wood.
 But it’s not some kind of chocolate theme park – it’s a working cocoa plantation too.

 The 140-acre Rabot Estate cocoa plantation was founded in 1745 and taken over by Hotel Chocolat in 2006.
-At that time most chocolatiers bought their chocolate in ready-made and hardly any grew their own beans.
-So it was a pretty unusual step for them to buy an estate and get involved with all stages of the production process.
+At that time, most chocolatiers bought their chocolate in ready-made and hardly any of them grew their own beans.
+So it was a pretty unusual step for Hotel Chocolat to buy an estate and get involved with all stages of the production process.

 But growing their own cocoa has meant they can produce high-end, single-estate chocolate – a bit like single vineyard wines in that you can tell exactly where each bar comes from.
 The farm is also certified organic and has a focus on sustainable production.

 Hotel Chocolat have been running chocolate tours in St Lucia for several years.
-But they’re recently upgraded to what they call Project Chocolat – a mix of an education centre, shop, bar and restaurant where you can learn about, eat, drink and buy their chocolate.
+But they’ve now upgraded to what they call Project Chocolat – a mix of an education centre, shop, bar and restaurant where you can learn about, eat, drink and buy their chocolate.

-You don’t need to be staying at the hotel to visit Project Chocolat and take a tour, which takes you through the life of a chocolate bar – from tree to bean then bean to bar.
-You can do the two parts of the tour together, or just the second part on its own.
+You don’t need to be staying at the hotel to visit Project Chocolat and take a tour, which takes you through the life of a chocolate bar – from tree to bean to bar.
+You can do the full ‘tree to bar’ tour, which includes a tour of the cacao plantation and an explanation of how chocolate is made.
+Or a shorter ‘bean to bar’ tour to make your own chocolate bar.

 Whichever you choose, it’s an interesting way to find out more about how chocolate is grown and made, have a go yourself, and of course taste some along the way.